-Grizzle has always thought that marijuana stocks are overhyped and at risk of overheating as bubbles always do.
-Now marijuana company Namaste Technologies comes along providing even more fuel to our thesis that investor and insider euphoria has completely taken over the marijuana industry.
+Grizzle has viewed a significant segment of the marijuana market as overhyped and at risk of overheating as bubbles do.
+Now marijuana company Namaste Technologies comes along providing even more fuel to our thesis that irrational euphoria has completely engulfed many of the stocks in the sector.

 The Namaste Technologies Pledge